-The recent literature contains numerous references to image partitioning algorithms.
-Robertson [2] divides them into two main categories.
-"Boundary seeking" algorithms characteristically attempt to exploit object contrast.
-Two of these have been implemented with MSS data [3], but they are incompatible with sample classifiers due mainly to their failure to produce boundaries that always close on themselves.
+The recent literature contains numerous references to Image partitioning algorithms.
+Robertson (Aug.
+1973) divides them into two main categories.
+"Boundary algorithms characteristically attempt to exploit object contrast.
+Two of these have been implemented with MSS data (Anuta, 1970), but they are incompatible with sample classifiers due mainly to their failure to produce boundaries that always close on themselves.
 The other category can be called "object seeking" algorithms, which characteristically exploit the internal regularity (homogeneity) of the objects.
-As the name implies, an object seeking algorithm always produces well-defined samples (and thus closed boundaries as well).
-There are two opposite approaches to object seeking, which we shall call conjunctive and disjunctive.
-A conjunctive algorithm begins with a very fine partition and simplifies it by progressively merging adjacent elements together that are found to be similar according to certain statistical criteria [4], [5].
+As the name implies, an object seeking algorithm always produces well-defined samples well-defined samples (and thus closed boundaries as well).
+There are two There are two object seeking, opposite approaches to which we shall call conjunctive and disjunctive.
+A conjunctive algorithm begins with a very fine partition and simplifies it by progressively merging adjacent elements together that are found to be similar according to certain statistical criteria (Muerle, 1968), (Rodd, 1972).
 A disjunctive algorithm begins with a very simple partition and subdivides it until each element satisfies a criterion of homogeneity.
-For example, Robertson's algorithm [2], [6] is based on the premise that if a region contains a boundary, splitting the region arbitrarily will usually produce two sub-regions with significantly different statistical characteristics.
+For example, Robertson's algorithm (1973) is based on the premise that if a region contains a boundary, splitting the region arbitrarily will usually produce two subregions with different significantly statistical characteristics.

-We combined Rodd's [5] conjunctive partitioning algorithm with a minimum distance sample classifier and observed an improvement in classification accuracy over conventional no-memory classification, but processing time was increased [7].
-Gupta and Wintz [8] added a test of second order statistics to Rodd's first order test, but obtained essentially the same results as the first order test at greater cost in processing time.
-Robertson [2], [6] implemented a disjunctive partitioning algorithm with the same minimum distance classifier.
+We combined Rodd's (1972) conjunctive partitioning algorithm with a minimum distance sample classifier and observed an improvement in classification accuracy over conventional no-memory classification, but processing time was increased (Kettig and Landgrebe, 1973).
+Gupta and Wintz (1973) added a test of second order statistics to Rodd's first order test, but obtained essentially the same results as the ffirst order test at greater cost in processing time.
+Robertson (1973) implemented a disjunctive partitioning algorithm with the same minimum distance classifier.
 He obtained about the same classification accuracy as conventional no-memory classification with an order of magnitude increase in processing time.

 The current investigation is devoted to further development and testing of the conjunctive approach.
-Major changes in both the classification and partitioning strategies have resulted in significant improvements in accuracy, stability, and speed.
+Major changes in both the classification and partitioning strategies have resulted in large improvements in accuracy, stability, and speed.

-II.
+III.
 SAMPLE CLASSIFICATION

-A typical scene is assumed to consist primarily of objects whose boundaries form a partition of the scene.
+A typical scene consists primarily of objects whose boundaries form a partition of the scene.
 Each object in the partition belongs to one of K classes.
-Let W_i denote the event that an object belongs to class i.
-As previously indicated, we ignore any statistical dependence of this event on the size, shape, and location of the object.
-We rely instead on its spectral features.
-Each pixel in an object is a q-dimensional random variable, where q denotes the number of spectral measurements per pixel.
-It is commonly assumed that the q-variate, marginal, probability density function (pdf) of a pixel, X, depends only on the class of the object containing X. This is due to the homogeneity of the types of objects typically encountered in remote sensing applications. $p(\mathbf{x}|W_i), \mathbf{x} \in \mathbb{R}^q$, denotes this class-conditional density function for the ith class.
-Another common assumption is that the classes can be defined such that $p(\mathbf{x}|W_i)$ is approximately multi-variate normal (MVN); i.e., for some q-dimensional positive-definite, covariance matrix C_i and some mean vector $M_i \in \mathbb{R}^q$.
-Parametric estimates of these density functions are obtained by estimating M_i and C_i from sets (samples) of training data supplied for each class.
+Let Wy denote the event that an object belongs to class i.
+In accordance with our previous discussion, we ignore any statistical dependence of this event on the size, shape, and location of the object. pixel in an object is a q-dimensional random variable, where q denotes the number of spectral measurements per pixel.
+It is commonly assumed that the q-variate, marginal, probability density function (pdf) of a pixel, X, depends only on the class of the object containing X. This is due to the homogeneity of the types of objects typically encountered in remote sensing applications. $p(x|W_1), x \in \mathbb{R}^q$, denotes this class-conditional function for the ith class.
+Another common assumption is that the classes can be defined such that $p(\underline{x}|W_1)$ is approximately multi-variate normal (MVN); i.e.

+$$p(\underline{x}|W_1) \cong N(\underline{M}1, \underline{C}1; \underline{x})$$ for some q-dimensional positive-definite, covariance matrix C_1 and some mean vector $\underline{M}1 \in \mathbb{R}^q$.
+Parametric estimates of these density functions are obtained by estimating \underline{M}1 and C_1 from sets (samples) of training data supplied for each class.